Cardiovascular disease began to study for a long time, but scientists continue to look for ways to help in the treatment of these diseases.

 Early work shows that insect muscles used for flight, reduced almost to the same rhythm as the mammalian heart.

 Mutations that lead to heart disease, have been identified previously, but difficult to study in mammals.
-With the help of an electron microscope, scientists have made 3D-image of the first in the world of the tiny muscles that uses Thai beetle in flight.
+With the help of an electron microscope, scientists have made the first in the world of 3D-image of tiny muscles that uses Thai beetle in flight.
 These muscles are made of protein myosin, which provides the necessary energy for the insect. individual molecules for the first time in the muscle fibers were examined in a relaxed state.

 The photographs respond to the many questions about the myosin filaments, the answers to which scientists have been seeking for decades.